Home prices soar suddenly after several months of declines

-Home prices rose nationally for the first time in 8 months in February amid continuing inventory challenges and relief in affordability leading to a rise in demand, according to data released on Monday.
+Home prices rose nationally for the first time in eight months in February amid continuing inventory challenges and relief in affordability leading to a rise in demand, according to data released Monday.

-“In many areas of the country, that dynamic – low inventory and a modest rise in demand – led to an uptick in home prices.

 Seasonally adjusted prices increased by 0.16 percent last month as the benchmark 30-year mortgage saw declines, data from Black Knight shows.
 This marks the strongest single-month gain since last May.